olihawkins/vis-template/readme.md

 - Remove the script tag that loads D3 from the web in `dist/index.html`
 - Uncomment the import statements that include D3 and whatwg-fetch in `src/index.js`
 - Change the `mode` in `webpack.config.js` from `development` to `production` to minify the output bundle
+- Use `npm run build` to create the bundle

 In its initial state, `index.js` contains some example code, which checks that webpack, Babel and D3 are working correctly.
 Replace this with your visualisation code.